Sacracia/TE2ModMenu/README.md

 # TE2ModMenu
 TE2ModMenu is a Cheat Menu for The Escapists 2.
-## Disclaimer
+> [!IMPORTANT]\
-This project is for Educational Use only.
+> This project is for Educational Use only.
 I do not condone this software being used to gain an advantage against other people.
 This mod was made for my university project.
 ## Usage
 ### First way
 1. Add 0Harmony.dll to \TheEscapists2\TheEscapists2_Data\Managed folder of the game.